Wahya Circle

 >TEST IS ABOVE<

-You may copy and paste for your submission to TCMed.
+You may copy and paste for your submission to 3CMM.

 As we know, Wednesday is named for Odin.
-This name has been carried with this day for quite some time.
+This name has been carried with this day for quite some time as well.
 Today, we learn of something that is said to be extremely important to Odin, …Kindred.

-“Kinship was of prime importance to the Vikings, which meant that a peaceful relationships and strong bonds within families and kinship groups was important also.”
+For Odin, “kinship was of prime importance”.
+This meant, throughout viking culture, it signified that a peaceful relationship and strong bonds within families and kinship groups was important also.

 Peace.
 Protection.
 Loyalty.

-In keeping with what was held as important to the All-Father, we learn of Vár: The Norse Keeper of Vows that Punished Oath Breakers.
+In keeping with what was held as important to the All-Father, we also learn of Vár: The Norse Keeper of Vows that Punished Oath Breakers.
+(Aligns rather nicely with Tyr who also prided Himself on monitoring social contracts.)

 Any contracts can be placed on Her altar to hallow and keep.
 Her power lies in how we speak our words, and how those words shape our *maegen, so be careful in the wording of what you promise.
 Especially if you are a follower of such a noble Path. *maegen – the Norse had no word for “luck”, so some scholars believe in addition to physical strength, maegen also ment ‘luck’.
 (Or, was it magick?)